NathStevo97/certifications-notes/hashicorp/terraform/08_Exam-Preparation/01_Important-Pointers.md

   - **List** - Sequential list of values identified by their position, first value being position "0"
   - **Map** - A group of values identified by named labels/keys e.g. age=52
   - **Number** - Numerical values
-### Terraform Workspace

-- Workspaces are isolated environments for the same configuration to be applied.
-- Each workspace can have a different set of environment variables associated
-- This allows multiple state files for the same configuration, which can be beneficial for testing and production environments.
-- Additional workspace state files stored in `terraform.tfstate.d` folder
-- Default workspace state file stored in root directory.

 ### Terraform Modules